larkintuckerllc/techskills-introtoreact/lessons/techskills-introtoreact-2-1-plunging_into_build_part_1.md

 -----------------------------------------------

-filename: techskills-introtoreact-2-plunging_into_build
+filename: techskills-introtoreact-2-1-plunging_into_build_part_1

-title: Plunging into Build
+title: Plunging into Build: Part 1

 subtitle: Intro to React